Role of the Manager

-The aggregate amount of audit fees paid and payable by the Group to the external auditors for FY2017 was approximately S$264,000, of which audit fees amounted to approximately S$205,000 and non-audit fees amounted to approximately S$59,000.
-The non-audit fees paid/payable to the external auditors related to general tax compliance services.
+The aggregate amount of fees paid and payable by the Group to the external auditors for FY2021 was approximately S$324,000, of which audit fees amounted to approximately S$229,000 and non-audit fees amounted to approximately S$95,000.
+The non-audit fees paid/payable to the external auditors mainly related to tax compliance services and goods and service tax advisory services.

-The ARCC is satisfied with the independence and objectivity of the external auditors and has recommended to the Board the re-appointment of KPMG LLP as the external auditors of AA REIT at the forthcoming annual general meeting.
+The ARCC has assessed the quality of work carried out by the external auditors based on factors such as time spent and the experience of the audit team assigned.
+The ARCC is satisfied with the adequacy, independence and objectivity of the external auditors and has recommended to the Board the re-appointment of KPMG LLP as the external auditors of AA REIT at the forthcoming AGM.

-The Board, on behalf of AA REIT, has complied with the requirements of Rules 712 and 715 of the Listing Manual in respect of the suitability of the auditing firm for AA REIT.
+The Board confirms, on behalf of AA REIT, that AA REIT has complied with the requirements of Rules 712 and 715 of the Listing Manual in respect of the suitability of the auditing firm for AA REIT.

 - The ARCC reviewed and approved the internal audit plan and scope of the internal auditor’s work and its audit programme.
 It reviewed the findings during the year and Management’s responses thereto and it satisfied itself as to the adequacy of the internal audit function.
 The ARCC also met the internal auditors without the presence of Management once during the year and confirmed that they had full access to and received full co-operation and support from the Management.

-- The ARCC reviewed the enterprise risk management framework established by BDO and the policies and procedures put in place by Management to ensure that AA REIT’s risk management and internal control systems are adequate and effective.
+- The ARCC reviewed the enterprise risk management framework and the policies and procedures put in place by Management to ensure that AA REIT’s risk management and internal control systems are adequate and effective.